RTXteam/RTX-KG2/README.md

 unexpectedly while running `version.sh`, or after the `Simplify` rule, you should check what state the file`s3://rtx-kg2-public/kg2-version.txt` was left in.

+(11) **Validate the Normalized Graph:** Before generating the final downstream conflated files, it is crucial to validate the "normalized" KG2 JSON Lines output (the files just prior to conflation) to ensure they comply with the Biolink Model and KGX standards.
+See the [KGX validation of the graph](#kgx-validation-of-the-graph) section below for the exact commands on how to run the `translator-ingests` validation tool. **If the graph does not validate successfully, do not proceed to the conflation step until the errors are resolved.**

 The version history for KG2 can be found [here](kg2-versions.md).